- Home

 - 4

-Increase the heat to medium-high and pour in the white wine, allowing it to bubble vigorously for 2 minutes to cook off the alcohol.
+Increase the heat to medium-high and pour in the white wine (or use alcohol-free white wine or additional vegetable stock for stricter blood sugar control), allowing it to bubble vigorously for 2 minutes to cook off the alcohol.
 Add the chopped tomatoes and vegetable stock, stirring to combine.
 Bring the mixture to a simmer, then reduce heat to medium and cook uncovered for 15 minutes, stirring occasionally, until the sauce thickens slightly and the flavors meld together.

 - 5

-Add the sliced potatoes, raw prawns, lemon juice, and rinsed capers to the stew.
+Add the cooled sliced potatoes (125g per serving), raw prawns, lemon juice, and rinsed capers to the stew.
 Stir gently to distribute the ingredients evenly without breaking up the potatoes.
 Cook for 4-5 minutes until the prawns turn pink and opaque throughout, being careful not to overcook them as they can become rubbery.

 - 6